Incode-Technologies-Example-Repos/onboarding-core-nextjs/README.md

 ## Backend Server

 A backend server that will generate the url is needed for this sample, luckily for you we already have sample server for PHP, NodeJS, Python, PHP and Java and .NET, please reffer to our documentation on subject: [Quick Start Sample Server](https://developer.incode.com/docs/quick-start-servers)

+For this sample we have included a server API service at `pages/api/start.tsx` to let you run the sample without any extra requirements.

 ### Integration Steps